Size is everything!

 You should only need to try two designs.

-Most of the kayaks are designed for the Intermediate to Advanced paddler for use in tide, waves and wind.
+Most of our kayaks are designed for the Intermediate to Advanced paddler for use in tide, waves and wind.

 Some are designed for speed and these will be harder to control as the wind and sea state increases.